, , ,

 I spent a long time not even searching for sexual contact with others.
 That was quite freeing.
 But after a while it became its own cage.
 When I did want to engage with others again, I didn’t know how.

-It was like I’d isolated myself for so long that I’d forgotten how to make contact.
+It was like I’d isolated myself for so long that

 I felt painfully related to Olivia Laing’s account of her period of extreme isolation living in New York city when I read The Lonely City (which I recommend, by the way.)

 Coincidentally, I’d also moved to a new, huge city, and found it even harder to connect or feel close enough to someone to share my vaginismus.
 But I did, a couple of times, and my fears materialized.
-Men either ghosted me or said jokingly, after being sexually intimate with me, “We didn’t really have sex anyway.”

 Sure, he was kidding, but it didn’t matter.
 I knew he meant it.
 We all do.
+Finally, I sort of gave up.

 I gave up on the idea of having any answers or fixing myself.

-I started reading Nagoski’s book Come As You Are: The Surprising New Science That Will Transform Your Sex Life.
-Guess what.
-It did.
 The book isn’t about vaginismus or painful intercourse, although it mentions it in passing a couple of times.
 However, her outlook on self-acceptance made me question deeply my relationship with my sexuality, my body, my pleasure and my pain.

 Although the book is mostly oriented towards getting cisgender women to understand and access their pleasure, and it does a great job at it, what changed me was towards the end of the book, right before the final conclusions.